Gwinnett Safe Communities

 The CID has formed a multi-year partnership with Flock Safety, the only automatic license plate reading (ALPR) camera system built specifically for neighborhoods, businesses, and law enforcement.
-Under the partnership, 50 ALPR cameras have been installed throughout the Gwinnett Place area, with the option to add more.
+Under the partnership, 65 ALPR cameras have been installed throughout the Gwinnett Place area.
 The solar-powered, wireless cameras have the ability to quickly and easily capture the evidence police need to track a lead.
-Timestamps are also included in recordings, making it easy to search for a specific vehicle.
 The cameras are one of Gwinnett Place CID’s largest investments.
 The partnership reflects one of the CID’s key focus areas in enhancing public safety.

 Five Basic Tips to Keep You Safe